arungeorg97/Badcharacter-fuzzer-/README.md

   - Written for HTTP .
 With minor modifaction this can be made to work with FTP / Telnet.

 - How to make it work:
   - Modify the template to match the requirement (HTTP /FTP).
-In the poc , HTTP is choosen and UserID={} in Cookie Header will be fuzzed.
+In the poc , HTTP is choosen and UserID value in the Cookie Header will be fuzzed.
   - modify the script to change the desired process to hook for.
 Note that the service must able to start and stop with sc.exe (start / stop).
   - Every chacrater wil be fuzzed in the format - "A"*8 + cur_char * 92 + "B"*8
     -  (eg "for 0x00  = 4141414141414141 + 00 * 92 + 4242424242424242").